AlexK-1/Bacteria-simulation/README.md

 * Energy when bite - how much energy does a predatory bacteria take from another bacteria it has encountered in one tick

 Food settings include: how much energy one yellow and green food contains, how much and how often green food will appear.

+There are two settings in the antibiotic settings: the use of antibiotics (whether antibiotics will be displayed and harm bacteria) and the amount of energy that antibiotics take from bacteria.

 ### Statistics